Birth of the Balancer

 “It’s not that important.”

 “At least let me get near the Heart Fountain!”
-I say.
+I tell him.

 “Maybe I don’t need to enter it.”